simh/simh/0readme_ethernet.txt

 Integrated Universal TUN/TAP support can be used for host<->simulator network traffic (on the platforms where it is available) by using the SIMH command:
 "attach xq tap:tapN" (i.e. attach xq tap:tap0).
-Platforms that this has been tested on include: Linux, FreeBSD, OpenBSD, NetBSD.
-Each of these platforms has some way to create a tap pseudo device and then bridge it with a physical network interface.
+Platforms that this has been tested on include: Linux, FreeBSD, OpenBSD, NetBSD and OSX.
+Each of these platforms has some way to create a tap pseudo device (and possibly then to bridge it with a physical network interface).

 The following steps were performed to get a working SIMH vax simulator sharing a physical NIC and allowing Host<->SIMH vax communications: